 Examples of this Moat can be brand power, intellectual property rights and patents, network effects, govt. regulations controlling barriers to entry, and many more.

 Step 4.
-Find Low Debt Levels
+Find Low-Debt Companies

-These two ratios are indicators of how heavily is company dependent on borrowed capital(debt) to fund its growth and whether the company will be able to meet its short-term capital obligations.
+These two ratios are indicators of how heavily the company is dependent on borrowed capital (debt) to fund its growth and whether the company will be able to meet its short-term capital obligations.

 Simple Tips to Check Financial Health:

 One way to do this is to check the company’s balance sheet where the company’s current liabilities and long-term debt is listed.
 In general, long-term debt is the debt that comes to due after a period of 12 months.
-And current liabilities includes the company’s debt that must be paid within the year.
+And current liabilities include the company’s debt that must be paid within the year.

 Companies with too much long-term debt will find it hard to pay off these debts since most of their capital is going to interest payments, making it difficult to use the money for other purposes.